 In this post, I’ll answer those questions for road cycling enthusiasts who are open or have decided to buy their n+1 bike online.

 WHAT YOU NEED TO KNOW TO BUY BIKES ONLINE

 Click on any red statement below to go directly to that part of the post

 PROS AND CONS

-I’m not here to debate why to buy bikes online vs. at your local bike store.
+I’m not here to debate why buying a bike online vs. at your local bike store is better or worse.
 I’ve got riding buddies who are big believers in buying bikes from online stores, others who are committed to bike shops, and some who have bought at and are open to do either depending on the situation.